-When a new traditional public school is required, the most common way to finance it is through a voter-approved bond issue in the district or through the use of a complex form of lease-purchase agreement called certificates of participation (COPs).
+When a new traditional public school is required, the most common way to finance it is through a voter-approved bond issue in the district or through the use of a complex form of lease-purchase agreement called certificates available money.
+They had to lease rather of participation (COPs).
 Although Colorado law requires that public charter schools be included in discussions about potential bond issues in their school districts, it is rare for charters to have their facility needs met by a district bond issue or COPs.
 Instead, these schools are typically responsible for finding, financing, and maintaining their own facilities using their own operating revenue.

 On average, charter schools spend more than \$700 per student on facilities-related expenses-most of which comes out of their per-pupil operating revenue.
 By contrast, district-run traditional public schools are able to retain the entirety of their per-pupil operating revenue because the financing and payments related their facilities are handled by the school district itself using bond issues or COPs.
-Charter schools do have access to additional capital construction support from the state, but this additional funding covers only a small portion of charter schools' overall capital needs-approximately \$278 per student in 2016-17.
+Charter schools do have access to additional capital construction support from the state, but this additional funding covers only a small portion of charter schools' overall capital needs-approximately \$278 per student in 2016-17.14 building in a shopping center in the City of Lone Tree.
+The building was dirty, and it "needed to be gutted."
+In addition, the school would need desks, books, equipment, and a variety of other basic items in order to prepare it to serve the hundreds of students expected to enroll.
+The school received sizeable start-up grants from both the Walton Family Foundation and the Colorado Department of Education, but because of a mismatch between public school funding timelines and the logistical requirements of opening a school, the team found itself with little than purchase the building, and many of the costs associated with renovating the building were rolled into their lease by their landlord.
+Parents volunteered to paint the walls and prepare the building on their own time because the school lacked the funds to hire professional contractors.